 Creating and optimizing data feeds automatically

-While utilizing this strategy, you should have it “fetch” data at least once every day.
+While using this strategy, you should have it “fetch” data at least once every day.

 Using the Content API method